agoncal/agoncal-sample-jaxrs/04-JWT/README.md

-# Sample - JAX-RS 2.0 - Testing
+# Sample - JAX-RS 2.0 - JWT

 ## Purpose of this sample

-The purpose of this sample is to show you how to integration test a RESTful Web Service and check that your URIs are nicelly expressive
+The purpose of this sample is to show you how to generate a JWT token at login, and then check it when the REST service is invoked (through name binding)

 [Read more on my blog](http://agoncal.wordpress.com/2012/01/16/wytiwyr-what-you-test-is-what-you-run/)